Exporting Contacts (CSV) #

 Export Filtered Contacts #

-Export only contacts in specific lists:
+Filter by Lists — export only contacts in specific lists:

 - Uncheck “Export all contacts”